 Position data were digitally filtered by a third-order Butterworth filter with an upper cutoff frequency of 15 Hz.
 Derivatives of the position data were computed by applying a three-point local polynomial approximation.
-The start and end points of each movement were determined using an angular acceleration with a 1.0 rad/s2 threshold.
-The movement duration determined from these start and end points was called kinematic movement duration, and it was nearly two times longer than the out-and-in movement duration.
+The start and endpoints of each movement were determined using an angular acceleration with a 1.0 rad/s2 threshold.
+The movement duration determined from these start and endpoints was called kinematic movement duration, and it was nearly two times longer than the out-and-in movement duration.
 The out-and-in movement duration was used only to control the movement duration during the main experiment, and the kinematic movement duration was used for all data analyses.
-The averages of kinematic movement durations for the three target sizes and for individual subjects were within the range of 0.462-0.533 sec, and those for the voluntary co-contraction experiment were within 0.520-0.616 sec.
+The averages of kinematic movement durations for the three target sizes and for individual subjects were within the range of 0.462-0.533 s, and those for the voluntary co-contraction experiment were within 0.520-0.616 s.
 The actuated torque of the elbow τ was calculated as the product of the estimated inertial moment of the forearm from each subject's body size and the angular acceleration of the elbow joint.
-We did not include a viscosity term in the calculation of the torque because most of the viscosity measured around a joint arises from biochemical and mechanical processes within the muscle rather than from the properties of the joint (Akazawa, 1994).
+We did not include a viscosity term in the calculation of the torque because most of the viscosity measured around a joint arises from biochemical and mechanical processes within the muscle rather than from the properties of the joint (Akazawa 1994).
 The effect of gravity was ignored because the arm was supported against gravity by the air sleds to reduce friction.

-We examined whether experimental conditions such as target sizes and the level of co-contraction affect EMG activity, torque, position, and end points.
+We examined whether experimental conditions such as target sizes and the level of co-contraction affect EMG activity, torque, position, and endpoints.
 Accordingly, we first computed the ensemble-averaged temporal profiles over 40 trials of each signal.
-Ensemble-averaged rectified EMG activity of the i-th muscle at time t was as follows:
+Ensemble-averaged rectified EMG activity of the ith muscle at time t was as follows where $e_i^{j}(t)$ denotes EMG activity of the ith muscle at time t of the jth trial.
+Ensemble-averaged torque at time t was where $\tau^{j}(t)$ denotes torque at time t of the jth trial.
+Similarly, ensemble-averaged x- and y-position were computed as follows

-$$EnsAveE{i}(t) = \frac{1}{40} \sum{i=1}^{40} |e{i}^{j}(t)|$$ (3)
+$$EnsAveE{i}(t) = \frac{1}{40} \sum{i=1}^{40} |e{i}^{i}(t)|$$ (3)